dtandersen/factorio-lan-vagrant/README.md

 vagrant putty
 ```

+# Server configuration

 ## Modifying Ubuntu

-The server is for all intents and purposes a standard Ubuntu box.
+The VM is for all intents and purposes a standard Ubuntu box.
 Feel free to run any commands you want on it.
-Just remember that if you delete the VM or `vagrant destroy` you lose everything.
+If something breaks Vagrant makes it easy to start over.

-## Modifying Configuration
+## Modifying Factorio

 To change settings login to the virtual machine (VM).